thisboyiscrazy/vscode-rsync/README.md

 * `name`: a Nickname for single site sync.
 * `upOnly`: this site only sync Local to Remote.
 * `downOnly`: this site only sync Remote to Local.
-* `localPath`: the local location defaults to workspace.
+* `localPath`: the local location defaults to workspace. (if missing / will be added to the end)
-* `remotePath`: the rsync remote location e.g. user@remote:path.
+* `remotePath`: the rsync remote location e.g. user@remote:path. (if missing / will be added to the end)
 * `deleteFiles`: true or false if you want rsync to delete files.
 * `flags`: rsync flags.
 * `exclude`: rsync exclude patterns e.g. [".git",".vscode"] (includes happen before excludes) See [Includes / Excludes](#includes--excludes).